 We provide an initial consultation, at no charge, to help you determine the legal documents that are best suited for your situation.

 - Consider who you would like to handle your affairs for you if you became incapacitated.
 Think of at least two people whom you trust to serve in this role.

-- Download the Estate Planning Questionaire and she will be happy to send it to you.
+- Download the Ivy Law Estate Planning Questionnaire.
+If you would prefer to receive a hard copy, give us a call and we will be happy to send one to you.